 As soon as I parked and opened my car door, I could smell the food, and it drew me in.
 It smelled so delicious, and I couldn't wait to see what was on the menu.

 While the place is smaller than I anticipated, it was clean and homey.
 The staff was very helpful and friendly.
 The tables were long with plenty of room for our family-style food, and it felt like we were just sitting in someone's home having dinner.

-We got to chat with Stellar a bit, and it's obvious not only that is he hands-on in the kitchen, but he's passionate and knowledgeable about the food he cooks and strives to make it all taste as homemade as it really is.
+We got to chat with Stellar a bit, and it's obvious that not only he is hands-on in the kitchen, but he's passionate and knowledgeable about the food he cooks and strives to make it all taste as homemade as it really is.

 3. The Food

 This of course, is the most important part!
 One of the more popular options for families dining at Hoosier Roots are the restaurants' family-style dishes.
 The menu showcases six main dishes with unique twists and a list of sides too delicious to choose just one.

 For those who would like an individual meal rather than a family-style dinner, Tuesday through Thursday, Chef Greg creates nightly specials on a rotating basis.
 Buffalo smoked pork tacos and house made pizza with rosemary cream sauce, bacon, spinach, fresh mozzarella, shaved parmesan and oregano have been popular with customers.

 Stellar makes all his food from scratch.
 He insists the difference is the little chef spin he adds to most dishes.
 For example, they do a rosemary maple cornbread, a spin on the average cornbread dish.
 He also is particularly skilled at cooking catering-style for large groups but with a chef's touch and gourmet flare.